Sgewux/Chrismas-Tree/README.md

 ## How to run it?

-To run ir you just have to oppen the 'main.cpp' file in your favorite IDE, for this project i used codeblocks IDE
+To run it you can use g++ compiler or other compilers, otherwise you can use your favorite IDE, i used codeblocks